 - salt and pepper, to taste

-- 1. Heat olive oil over medium heat.
+1. Heat olive oil over medium heat in a large stock or soup pot.
 Add onions and garlic and sauté for 5 mins or until onions are translucent.

-- 3. Add in canned whole tomatoes (with juice), fresh tomatoes and vegetable stock and bring to a boil.
+3. Add in canned diced tomatoes, fresh tomatoes (if using) and vegetable stock and bring to a boil.

 JOIN THE THM NEWSLETTER